dotis/Seascapes/SatComp_paper_notes.md

 F-stats mismatches are worse at 8-day (add J. Woodill) - compare monthly to

+Monthly data is fine, except for phenology.
+Move to 8-day for that.

-Other thoughts
+Other thoughts:
-systematically remove ocean color
+systematically remove ocean color (MTK)
 Run the model with and w/o nflh - in many areas, nflh does not add a lot Look at both MODIS and VIIRS w and w/o nflh